VSChina/vscode-ansible/README.md

     1. For Windows user, please share your Windows driver where vscode workspace sits on with docker.
 This is because the extension will map your workspace containing playbook with docker.
        ![docker share driver](./images/dockerconfig.png)

        ***NOTE***
-       Docker on windows is not stable as other platform, please try to restart docker and retry if met docker issue.
+       - Docker on windows is not stable as other platform, please try to restart docker and retry if met docker issue.
+       - Downloading docker image for first time usage will be time consuming depends on network.